karmaniverous/metastructure/README.md

 Much of what follows is adamped from [AWS Multi-account Multi-region Bootstrapping with Terraform](https://levelup.gitconnected.com/aws-multi-account-multi-region-bootstrapping-with-terraform-39aeed097ad2).
 Please review that very excellent reference for a deeper dive.

+Some key differences between that reference & this repo:

+- Our version control & DevOps machine is based on GitHub & GitHub Actions rather than AWS CodeCommit & CodePipeline.

+- Our local automation is articulated in TypeScript rather than shell script.

+- The bootstrap process laid out in the reference provisions a specially-permissioned IAM user to complete the bootstrap process, then destroy the user.
+However, PCI 3.2.1 requires that S3 buckets containing audit logs require MFA for object deletion.
+This is a permission than can ONLY be activated by the root user.
+So we're going to bootstrap our accounts with the root user, then disable it.

 ### Create the Master Account

 This needs to be done manually.
 Follow these steps: